 Hasselblad EL/M camera, 150mm Zeiss, Kodak TechnoPan 120 film, drum scan.

-Hollywood Freeway at the Cahuenga/Gower exit to Sunset Boulevard.
+Hollywood Freeway at the Cahuenga/Gower exit to Hollywood and Sunset Boulevards.

 Concrete, stucco, cars,